see7e/programming-studies/Languages/PYTHON/Django/README.md

 ## Django configurations (`setup/`)
+> Look here for more [advanced configuration topics](./advanced_configurations.md).

 ### `settings.py`

 This file is the main configuration file for the Django project.
 It contains the settings for the project, such as the database configuration, the installed apps, the middleware, the static and media files, the internationalization, the authentication, the logging, and so on.

 > [!INFO]
-> For the full list of settings and their values, see https://docs.djangoproject.com/en/4.2/ref/settings/
+> For the full list of settings and their values, see https://docs.djangoproject.com/en/dev/ref/settings/

 ```python
 # Django Application definitions